spencertipping/ni/design/portability.md

 read-only filesystem. `sort` will trivially have this problem, for example -- so any read-only nodes are relegated to simple streams rather than having the ability to buffer data.

+_Really what we want is to quantify each node's buffer capacity._